Best Buy blows out TCL's excellent 2017 Roku TV for $500

-One of the best TV values of 2017 gets even better this weekend.
+One of the best TV values of 2017 gets even better today -- but time is running out.

 Evidently Best Buy is clearing out inventory on this 2017 model because the 2018 version, the superb 6 series, just came out.
 I liked the 6 series even better, but for most viewers it's not $100 better.